The Best Foolproof White Sourdough Bread Recipe

 This will become second nature once you do it a few times.

-I do a 1:5:5 feeding ratio at night and in the morning, which allows me to start a new recipe before bed (great for overnight recipes) or first thing in the morning (perfect for a recipe like this one).
+I typically do a 1:5:5 feeding ratio at night and in the morning, which allows me to start a new recipe before bed (great for overnight recipes) or first thing in the morning (perfect for a recipe like this one).

 For this recipe, before you go to bed, mix together: